Student Financial Services

 - Calculations will be made to determine if any funding must be returned to the Department of Education

 It is important to remember that withdrawing from the courses will impact satisfactory academic progress and may lead to suspension of federal financial assistance.
 View the satisfactory academic progress policy.

 Disbursement of aid

-The terms that you enroll in determine when aid may be disbursed.
+- The terms that you are enrolled determine when your aid will be disbursed.